doowb/composer/docs/events.md

 * `.date` **{Object}**: has a `.start` property containing the start time as a `Date` object.
 * `.hr` **{Object}**: has a `.start` property containing the start time as an `hrtime` array.
+* `.duration` getter that will provide the duration in a human readable format.
+* `.diff` getter that will provide the diff between the start and end times.
+* `.offset` getter that will provide the offset between the start date and the start hr time in case it's necessary for timing calculations.
 * when `task.status` is `finished`, the `.hr` object also has `.duration` and `.diff` properties containing timing information calculated using `process.hrtime`.

 ### error